-[ASK]: What about when you are on a mission or in a tactical environment?

-[NOTE: Allow for responses.
-Also, emphasize that all close groups have to guard against this but there may be times when it is not appropriate to challenge given the military context, rank and mission.]

-- Place groupthink in context depending on the type of group. - [ASK]: Is groupthink a risk only for groups with a designated leader?
-What about groups of friends, where they all the same rank/standing?
+- [ASK]: What about when you are on a mission or in a tactical environment? - All close groups have to guard against groupthink but there may be times when it is not appropriate to challenge a decision given the military context, rank and mission. - 2.
+Place groupthink in context depending on the group. - [ASK]: Is groupthink a risk only for groups with a designated leader?
+What about groups of friends, where they all the same rank?